FT-ZHOU-ZZZ/CMTA/README.md

 ```
 Commands for all experiments of CMTA can be found in the [run.sh](run.sh) file.

-<font color="red"> Tips: some patients may have multiple WSIs, especially in TCGA-GBMLGG, resulting in OOM issue.
-In such case, we can randomly sample certain number of patches for these special patients to reduce the computational requirements.
-That will not significantly impact the overall performance.</font>
+__Tips: some patients may have multiple WSIs, especially in TCGA-GBMLGG, resulting in OOM issue.__ In such case, we can randomly sample certain number of patches for these special patients to reduce the computational requirements.
+That will not significantly impact the overall performance.
 ```bash
 CUDA_VISIBLE_DEVICES=<DEVICE_ID> python main.py \
                                       --which_splits 5foldcv \